spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 To disable the setting, toggle this option off and confirm you want to disable it.

-[Resources](/vertex/system-management/enable-non-fips-settings/use-non-fips-addon-packs#resources) listed below provide a searchable list of packs that users can add to a cluster profile.
+When you or other users add a pack to a cluster profile.
 Palette VerteX will apply the appropriate icon next to packs and imported clusters to indicate their FIPS compliance status.

 # Validate